sachinrawat2207/quTARANG_dep/README.md

 # quTARANG

-A Gross-Piatevskii equation solver written in python with support for both CPUs as well as GPUs.
+A Gross-Piatevskii equation solver having capablities of running on GPU and CPU.

+### Features
+-